Wendy Hiller as Major Barbara from the 1941 movie poster |

 The final act is at the Undershaft Industries factory, which is set up as a model town on liberal principles rather like David Dale's New Lanark:

--I will not call my wife Britomart.
+-Don't call me Biddy.
+I don't call you Andy.-I will not call my wife Britomart.
 It is not good sense.

--Can a sane man translate Euripides?
+-Can a sane man translate Euripides?-No.

 -Pooh, professor.
 Let us call things by their proper names.
 I am a millionaire, you are a poet, Barbara is a savior of souls.